dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 ### Membership Committee

 The membership committee is working on [expanded profiles](https://github.com/dotnet-foundation/wg-membership/pull/14) to encourage more people in the .NET ecosystem to join the .NET Foundation.
 We see that there are many ways to contribute to the ecosystem, and we will use these profile definitions to encourage others to join.
 The profiles are not mutually exclusive, but should provide more ideas on how you can see yourself contributing to the foundation.
 We're also starting work on planning this year's board elections.
 If you're interested in serving on the nominating committee, watch for announcements.

+### Marketing Committee
+We'd like to make our members aware of some marketing resources you can take advantage of.

+- *Help spread .NET Foundation's message*: Take a look at the [.NET Foundation slides](https://dotnetfoundation.sharepoint.com/:p:/s/Marketing/EbxGONyybLRMoe6MgPNUEi4BdDuEWNLmdfV_s8INO9nWTw?e=mImEov) and use them in your presentations and events.
+- *Promote your .NET open source content, events, project news*: If you'd like to promote something on the .NET Foundation social channels, fill out the [amplification request issue template on our content repo](https://github.com/dotnet-foundation/content/issues/new?assignees=&labels=&template=content-amplification-request.md&title=%5BAMPLIFICATION%5D+-+Title) and we'll get you scheduled.

 ## Events
 ### .NET Conf: Focus on Windows, February 25